 Road tripping from one national park to another while backpacking.

-For Matt, Philadelphia’s Facilities Manager, every day at McCormick Taylor is a surprise.
+For Matt, Philadelphia’s Facilities and Safety Manager, every day at McCormick Taylor is a surprise.
 From novel facilities problems that need solutions to coordinating with vendors, no day is the same.

 Matt’s knowledge of planning and execution strategy, combined with the experience he gained as a logistics officer in the United States Army, set him up for success when he started at McCormick Taylor in November 2018.
 At the time, the Philadelphia location was in the construction phase of their new office building.
 Although most of the plans were already in place by the time Matt joined the team, he played a vital role in ensuring a smooth transition from old to new.

 “The actual moving of our office down Market Street and up to the 15th and 16th floors was the sort of logistical enterprise I enjoy participating in.
 The juggling of so many moving pieces while physically moving some of them myself was a great challenge,” said Matt.

 The new Philadelphia office features a game room outfitted with a custom McCormick Taylor shuffleboard.
 After a few months in the space, Matt noticed some of his colleagues would play a few rounds of shuffleboard during their lunch break.
 With intentions of using competition to build comradery and cohesion, Matt created a competitive shuffleboard league.